 Cycling is more popular than ever before, but whether you’re a commuter or weekend warrior, taking to the roads is not without risk.
 If you have been injured in a cycling accident, you may be entitled to compensation.

 If the accident was the result of a collision with a car or other vehicle, and the driver was totally or partially responsible for your injuries, you may have a claim.
-Even if you were injured in accident while trying to avoid a collision, you may still have a claim.
+Even if you were injured in an accident while trying to avoid a collision, you may still have a claim.
 In most cases, we will be able to tell you if your claim will succeed after you discuss the circumstances of the accident with us.
-We offer free first interviews for this area of practice so feel free to contact us.

 What will we do if you have a claim?

 If you have a claim then we will handle all negotiations with the relevant insurance company direct.
 We will get medical reports from doctors relating to your injuries, notify the other people in the accident and sometimes attend the scene of the accident.